 Reset Chrome settings to default

+If the settings on your Drew-issued device are altered, don't worry.
+The default settings can be easily restored.
 You can restore your browser settings in Chrome at any time.
 You might need to do this if apps or extensions you installed changed your settings without your knowledge.
+Resetting your default Chrome settings will not affect your bookmarks and passwords.
 Your saved bookmarks and passwords won't be cleared or changed.
+Follow the below steps to restore your default Chrome settings:

 - On your computer, open Chrome.